 How Long Does Coconut Milk Curry Last in Fridge?

-According to the FDA food storage guidelines, cooked leftovers should be refrigerated promptly and consumed within recommended timeframes to reduce foodborne spoilage risks.
+According to the U.S. Food and Drug Administration (FDA), cooked leftovers should be refrigerated promptly and consumed within the recommended storage period to help reduce the risk of foodborne illness.

 How Long Does Cooked Coconut Milk Last?